If you are new on Twitter and want to know how to grow to 500 followers with the right approach in 10 weeks, this article is for you.

 - I couldn't be too sale-sy because no one wants to befriend with someone who is over the top.
 I wasn't there to sell anything, so I had to avoid putting any logo or tagline on my banner.
 It is social media, so images and words that represent my values and true self are the best.

 - I wanted to be human.
 I used a real picture (not avatar), wrote simple words, and used emoji in my bio.
-I also added some personality like saying I often talk about "newbie fathering".
+I also added some personality like positioning myself as the "newbie dad".

 - I must focus on giving (not taking).
 And the most straight-forward way to do that on Twitter is to retweet someone's tweet to help spread it or help people by answering questions.